 Skills Acquired: The CCNP certification helps professionals plan, deploy, and troubleshoot network designs, data center basics, collaboration technologies, and network automation.

 Requirements: To sit in the CCNP exam, an IT professional must pass the CCDA and CCNA certifications.

 Duration: Each exam lasts approximately 75–120 minutes

 Requirements: A candidate must pass the AWS Certified Solutions Architect—Associate (SAA-C02) test before taking the certification course.
-Moreover, previous experience with deploying virtual machines via AWS is a plus, but it is not required.
+Previous experience with AWSEC2 is a plus, but not required.

 9. IBM PowerVM Certifications

-IBM’s PowerVM certifications are immediate-category training courses ideal for developers looking to get hands-on experience with Logical Rationing in Power Systems.
+IBM’s PowerVM certifications are training courses ideal for developers exploring a career in logical rationing and power systems.

-Skills Acquired: Candidates will gain skills in PowerVM configuration; implementing logical partitions; partial processors; reallocating memory; VLAN; GUI (graphical user interface); Host Ethernet Adapters (HEA); and working experience with Hardware Management Console (HMC), NPIV configuration, and Simultaneous Multithreading (SMT).
+Skills Acquired: Candidates will gain skills in PowerVM configuration; implementing logical partitions; partial processors; reallocating memory; virtual local area networks (VLANs); graphical user interfaces (GUI); host ethernet adapters (HEA); and working experience with hardware management console (HMC), N_Port ID virtualization (NPIV) configuration, and simultaneous multithreading (SMT).

 Duration: The certification training lasts three days in the classroom and virtual formats.